Skip to Content

 Radiocarbon date reporting must include:

-3. The identity of the sample (e.g., charcoal, bone collagen); and
+3. Identity of the sample material (e.g., charcoal, bone collagen),

 4. The lab identification number of the sample.